 In the above inequality, we ignore the gauge boson loop contributions since they are small compared to the fermion loop contributions.
 In general $\hat f$ is larger than $f$ about $5$ times or more and $\frac{3}{8 \pi^2}$ is very small, we can see that $\mu_r$ should be very much smaller than $f$.
 To get the $\hat f$ which reproduces the electroweak symmetry breaking scale $v=246$ GeV, we should solve the equation,

 for given $f, M$ and $\mu_r$. $\lambda$ in the above equation is the coefficient of quartic term and less than $1$ in general.
 Note that we derive the above equation with some degree of approximation.
 For example, we ignore the logarithmic terms.
 But the crude behavior will be similar.
-In this equation, the coefficients of $\hat f^2$ and $\hat f$ are much smaller than constant term, so the solution $\hat f$ is almost insensitive to the value of $\mu_r$. \footnote{If we rewrite the equation as $a \hat f^2 + b \hat f +c=0$, the inequality $a, b \ll c$ is satisfied.
-In this case the solution is $\hat f \simeq \sqrt{\frac{c}{a}} -\frac{b}{a} \simeq \sqrt{\frac{c}{a}}$.}
+In this equation, the coefficients of $\hat f^2$ and $\hat f$ are much smaller than constant term, so the solution $\hat f$ is almost insensitive to the value of $\mu_r$~\footnote{If we rewrite the equation as $a \hat f^2 + b \hat f +c=0$, the inequality $a, b \ll c$ is satisfied.
+In this case the solution is $\hat f \simeq \sqrt{\frac{c}{a}} -\frac{b}{a} \simeq \sqrt{\frac{c}{a}}$.}.

-Plots in Fig.~\ref{fig:frhos} illustrates the behavior of one-loop $\rho$-parameter calculated with various values of $M$.
-For the case of $M=0$, where there is no mixing between the top and heavy top quarks, $\Delta \rho$ increases monotonically with $f$.
-But for nonzero $M$ where the mixing is turned on, mass of the heavy top quark become large as $M$ increases for a given $f$, and the fermionic loop contributions tend to become large, too.
-But at the same time the effects of mixing angles on the fermionic loops become significant as either $f$ or $M$ increases while the condition of electroweak symmetry breaking is retained.
+Plots in Figure~\ref{fig:frhos} illustrate the behavior of one-loop $\rho$-parameter for various values of $M$.
+At $M=0$, where there is no mixing between the top and heavy top quarks, $\Delta \rho$ increases monotonically with $f$.
+For nonzero $M$ where the mixing is turned on, mass of the heavy top quark becomes large as $M$ increases for a given $f$, and the fermionic loop contributions tend to become large, too.
+The effects of mixing angles on the fermionic loops become significant as either $f$ or $M$ increases while the condition of electroweak symmetry breaking is retained.
 In other words, since the mixing angles are determined by $f$ and $M$, the one-loop corrected $\rho$ parameter begins to waver as $f$ increases even with the fixed scalar mass parameters.
 Because of this nature, fine tuning in the $\rho$-parameter is inevitable for large $f$, as will be shown later.